isagalaev/ijson/README.rst

 You can import a specific backend and use it in the same way as the top level library::

-    import ijson.backends.python as ijson
+    import ijson.backends.yajl2 as ijson

     for item in ijson.items(...):
         # ...

-Importing the top level library as ``import ijson`` tries to import all backends in order, so it either finds an appropriate version of YAJL or falls back to the Python backend if none is found.
+Importing the top level library as ``import ijson`` uses the pure Python backend.

 Acknowledgements